jariarkko/draft-eimpact-arch-considerations/draft-various-eimpact-arch-considerations.md

   ability to turn components or systems on and off is an alternative strategy.

+* Using load adaptive techniques allows the capacity of the nodes to be dynamically adjusted according to the demand.
+Examples include Adaptive Link Rate (ALR), which dynamically adapts the link rate to suit traffic demand or power off links in Link Aggregation based on traffic demand which is empirically estimated based on traffic arrival.
+LACP (Link Aggregation Control Protocol) defined in IEEE 802.1AX {{LinkAggregation}} can be modified to power off links in an aggregation if they are not needed.

 * Ability to enter "no new work" mode for equipment, to enable some resources to be eventually released/turned off.

 * Ability to move ongoing tasks off to other equipment, to prevent disruption of already started tasks.